 What Your Clients Should Know: Alternatives to Lapsing or Surrendering a Life Insurance Policy

-If your client is seeing an alternative to lapse or surrender or has decided that he or she no longer needs, wants or can afford their life insurance policy, here are the primary options that they should be aware of:
+If your client is seeking an alternative to lapsing a life insurance policy and has decided that he or she no longer needs, wants or can afford their life insurance policy, here are the primary options that they should be aware of: